giuseppe-messi/python-online-shop-ordering-system/README.md

 ---

-From this point, you can interact with the program, calling all the methods available to create an online store.
+At this point, you can interact with the program, calling all the methods available to create an online store.

 ---